-To delete one or more CC lines, select them in the Timeline and press DELETE.
+To delete one or more CC lines, select them in the timeline and press DELETE.

 To delete all CC lines in a slide, click the Closed Caption name to select all the lines and press DELETE.

-Formating Closed Captions
+Formatting Closed Captions

 The style of all CC lines can only be set globally in the project.
-That means you cannot set a unique visual property for each CC line.
+This means you cannot set a unique visual property for each CC line.
 In other words, if you change the style of one CC line in a slide, the change will affect all CC lines in that slide and in other slides in the same project.

 To format a CC line, do the following: